sensorium/Mozzi/index.markdown

 Try some examples from the __File > Examples > Mozzi__ menu.

 For more about audio output, including high quality output modes [Mozzi Output tutorial](https://sensorium.github.io/Mozzi/learn/output/).

+### A note for users coming from Mozzi 1.x
+Mozzi 2.0 brings a lot of changes under the hood, and is not 100% source compatible with earlier versions of Mozzi.
+Most sketches should continue to compile, but with a lot of warnings.
+A few others will no longer work.
+See [Porting to Mozzi 2.0](https://sensorium.github.io/Mozzi/learn/porting/) for what to change.
+If desparate, there is still a "Mozzi_1" branch in the git repository, but this will not get any new development.

 {% include boards-tested.markdown %}